-Section 1 describes the objectives of the framework and introduces the characteristics of PEFA Climate: Inception questionnaire, indicators, and dimensions, scoring methodology (definition, coverage, and time period), resources required, and quality assurance.
+Section I describes the objectives of the framework and introduces the characteristics of PEFA Climate: Inception questionnaire, indicators, and dimensions, scoring methodology (definition, coverage, and time period), resources required, and quality assurance.

-Section 2 provides an overview of the context and key trends in the application of climate-responsive PFM.
+Section 2 provides an overview of the context and key trends in the application of climate-responsive public financial management (PFM).